hacspec/book/src/language/core.md

 ## Statements and expressions

 In regular Rust, statements and expressions can be mixed together freely.
-This not the case in hacspec, that imposes a strict precedence of statements over expressions.
+This not the case in hacspec that imposes a strict precedence of statements over expressions.
 For instance, the following code is not allowed in
 hacspec: